Kotlin/kotlinx.serialization/docs/polymorphism.md

 <!--- TEST -->

-Pay attention to the small, but very important detail in the above example that is related to [Static types][#static-types]: the `val data` property has a compile-time type of `Project`, even though its run-time type is `OwnedProject`.
+Pay attention to the small, but very important detail in the above example that is related to [Static types](#static-types): the `val data` property has a compile-time type of `Project`, even though its run-time type is `OwnedProject`.
 When serializing polymorphic class hierarchies you must ensure that the compile-time type of the serialized object is a polymorphic one, not a concrete one.